etiennebr/rstdocs/Applications/Geometry/Pansharpening.rst

 Detailed description
 --------------------

 This application performs P+XS pansharpening.
-Pansharpening is a process of merging highresolution panchromatic and lower resolution multispectral imagery to create a single highresolution color image.
+Pansharpening is a process of merging high-resolution panchromatic and lower resolution multispectral imagery to create a single high-resolution color image.
 Algorithms available in the applications are: RCS, bayesian fusion and Local Mean and Variance Matching(LMVM).

 Parameters
 ----------